IOHprofiler/IOHanalyzer/README.md

-# IOHProfiler: Post-Processing
+# IOHprofiler: Post-Processing

 [This is](https://github.com/wangronin/IOHProfiler) the post-processing tool of the project __Iterative Optimization Heuristics Profiler__ (IOHProfiler).
 This tool provides a web-based interface to analyze and visualization the benchmark data, collected from previous experiments.
-Importantly, we __do support__ the widely used [COCO](https://github.com/numbbo/coco) data format (aka Black-Box Optimization Benchmarking).
+Importantly, we __do support__ the widely used [COCO](https://github.com/numbbo/coco) data format (aka.
+Black-Box Optimization Benchmarking).

 This tool is built on R package [Shiny](https://shiny.rstudio.com/).